msfjarvis/msfjarvis.dev/content/about/index.md

 ShowToc = false
 +++

-I'm an Android and Kotlin developer with over 5 years of experience building apps that have scaled up to hundreds of thousands daily active users and design systems for some of the largest startups in India.
+I'm an Android and Kotlin developer with 8 years of experience building apps that have scaled up to hundreds of thousands daily active users and design systems for some of the largest startups in India.

 ### Work